moccalotto/kaos/_rulebook/main.md

 A target number can be a skill score, an attribute score, or something entirely different.
 It depends on the situation, and is often determined by the GM.

+**Easy Tests**: Make two Standard Tests against the target number You succeed if one of the tests succeed.

 **Hard Tests**: Make two Standard Tests against the target number You succeed if both tests succeed.

-**Hard Tests**: Make two Standard Tests against the target number You succeed if one of the tests succeed.
+**Harder and Easier**: These are circumstantial modifiers that modify how difficult tests are.
+A Standard Test that is made *harder* becomes a Hard Test.
+Conversely, a Hard
+Test that is made *easier* becomes a Standard Test.
+The modifiers do nok stack; a Hard Test cannot become an Easy test, even if two different circumstances make that test *easer*.
+If both the *harder* and *easier* modifiers apply to the same test (no matter how many times each modifier applies) the test remains at its original difficulty level.

 **Opposed Tests**: GM determines the Target Number for each party.
 Both parties then roll d100.